 695.02.02 PRODUCTS

-A. Contractor shall provide temporary pumps, conduits, and other equipment to bypass sewer flow around the Contractor’s work area as required by the work, and during CCTV inspection and cleaning activities.
+A. Contractor shall provide temporary pumps, conduits, and other equipment to bypass sewer flow around the Contractor’s work area as required by the work, and during video inspection and cleaning activities.

 Contractor shall furnish all necessary labor and supervision to set up and operate the pumping and bypass system.